city

 Your custom URL should be 3-100 characters long without spaces, symbols, or special characters.
 We suggest using a variation of your name or professional brand as your public profile URL, as it is how people will find your LinkedIn profile.

-Join Relevant Groups and Associations
+— Join Relevant Groups and Associations

 Join relevant groups and associations

-Once you have your LinkedIn profile all setup and have acquired some connections, start looking for organizations to join.
+Once you have your LinkedIn profile all set up and have acquired some connections, start looking for organizations to join.
 While some associations require you to pay membership fees, they are usually quite affordable.
 Many associations and groups don't require fees at all, but they might not offer much in the way of member perks.

 Keep in mind that you do not have to join dozens of groups.
 Focus on becoming a member of a few reputable associations and build from there.

-Tips for Joining Groups on LinkedIn
+Tips for Joining Groups on LinkedIn for Lawyers

 Getting involved in LinkedIn groups for lawyers will help you succeed on the platform in different ways.
 You can: